NuwanWimalasooriya/WebContentAnalyzer/README.md

 🛠 Development (without Docker)

 Go to the main directory via the command prompt and execute "go run main.go" or "go run ."

+🧪 Run Unit Tests

+1. Open command prompt from the main folder
+2. Go into the service folder (cd service)
+3. Execute go test ./...